walquis/learning-git/syllabus-session-2.md

 ## Goals

-1. Gain a deeper understanding of what previously used git commands are accomplishing.
+1. Gain a deeper understanding of what familiar git commands (such as 'git merge') are accomplishing.
 1. Know how your chosen workflow should change the commit graph, and use git commands to make it so.
-1. Make changes with confidence that git has your back.
+1. Gain confidence to make changes knowing that git has your back.

 ## Objectives